Jibo-Revival-Group/BEam/README.md

 - Bad Apple: Bad Apple!!
 PV fullscreen on the face; swipe down to exit
 - Doom: (paused) Playable shareware DOOM — not currently on the menu

+## Documentation

+See [docs/README.md](docs/README.md) for how to create, build, and deploy Be skills.